TobiasDev/relaxed-dark-vs-code/relaxed-dark-color-palette.md

 <!-- FIX: Temporary color :END -->
 ## Questions
-**When this color is used, that means I don't know what where this one is used.**
+**When this color is used, that means I don't know what I need to open to see that app (E.G. could be something with GIT since I don't use that in VS Code, but a terminal, etc.).**
 Strong green:                               #008000ff

 ---